department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/research-plan.md

 The goals of this user research are to:

-1. Determine what facility question flow variation is the most understandable in the way it is asked.
+1. Determine if the facility question is easily understandable.
-2. Determine what variation makes it the most clear for the applicant to know how the information provided will be used during the caregiver application process.
+2. Determine if the confirmation page add clarity or confusion for the applicant to know how the information provided will be used during the caregiver application process.
-3. Determine how applicants would prefer to search for and select a facility from a list.
-4. Determine the accessibility of the facility search and selection process.
+3. Determine the accessibility of the facility search and selection process.

 ### Outcome
 The outcome of this study will help aid in decisions around changes to make to this question and and how it can help best minimize applications submitted with facility errors.

 ### Research questions

 **Goal 1: Understandable content**
-- Which variation (a, b or c) is the easiest to understand and answer with little confusion?
+- Is the new version of this question easy to understand and answer with little confusion?
-- Which variation (a, b or c) results is the least amount of clarifying questions or additional information needed to complete?
+- Does this new version result in clarifying questions or additional information needed to complete?

 **Goal 2: Clear how this is used in caregiver application process**
-- Which variation (a, b or c) is easiest to understand why they are selecting a facility and how it impacts the caregiver application process?
+- Is the new version easy for the participant to understand why they are selecting a facility and how it impacts the caregiver application process?
-- Do users understand the variations (b and c) containing a confirmation screen after selection and does this add additional confusion?
+- Does the confirmation screen after selection add any additional confusion or result in clarifying questions?

 **Goal 3: Search and selection of facilities**
 - Are users able to navigate through the facility selection without difficulty?
-- Do they know what to input in the text field?
+- Do they know what to input in the text search field?
 - Can users easily use the search input and understand what choices are populated from that search?
-- Can users easily narrow their search or pick a location from multiple pages of options?
 - Is it clear how to reselect a facility if one is selected in error?
--
-**Goal 4: Determine the accessibility of the facility search and selection process.**
-- Are users able to successfully search and select a location?
 - How do screen reader participants respond to the confirmation pages?